A Journey Within and Beyond ADHD

-The term Attention-deficit/hyperactivity disorder is a controversial way of conceptualizing a group of behaviors and neurobiological patterns in some children and some adults who struggle with behaving (doing as they’re told by the authorities in their lives), and focusing (directing their attention to tasks that the authorities in their lives would like them to focus on).
-As the name implies, ADHD has been predominantly stigmatized and treated as a disease, and has been treated as such with medication (prescription stimulants like Ridalin and Adderal).
+The term Attention-deficit/hyperactivity disorder is a controversial way of conceptualizing a group of behaviors and neurobiological patterns in some children and some adults who struggle with behaving (doing as the authorities tell them in their lives) and focusing (directing their attention to tasks that the authorities in their lives would like them to focus on).
+As the name implies, ADHD has been predominantly stigmatized and treated as a disease and has been treated with medication (prescription stimulants like Ritalin and Adderall).

-Although prescription stimulants have been effective, to a point, in getting wily children to focus and behave, it has also resulted in a generation of children who were set up for addiction problems later on in life, amongst other impairments in neurobiology introduced by using stimulants before the brain had completed its development.
+Although prescription stimulants have been effective, to a point, in getting wily children to focus and behave, it had also resulted in a generation of children who were set up for addiction problems later on in life, amongst other impairments in neurobiology introduced by using stimulants before the brain had completed its development.
 The diagnosis has gained traction since it first started being widely used in the late 90s.

-Earlier names for the diagnostic grouping of behaviors existed as early as the turn of the 19th century, where the phenomenon was already given a moralistic slant, applied to children considered “morally challenged”, where the morality in question was demonstrated by their willingness and ability to submit to the authority of their educators.
+Earlier names for the diagnostic grouping of behaviors existed as early as the turn of the 19th century, where the phenomenon was already given a moralistic slant, applied to children considered “morally challenged,” where the morality in question was demonstrated by their willingness and ability to submit to the authority of their educators.
 Today the number of children reportedly manifesting the so-called “symptoms” of ADHD is on the rise.
 Luckily, the discussion is being had whether these children are really disordered or merely inconvenient to our existing social order and its main aims.

-We have all suffered from social training to reject, or at least subjugate to the authority of reason, our inner authentic, original, childlike and impulsive self.
-The part inside who says “Who says?” and “Who cares?” and asks “Why do I have to do this?”
-There is a natural, wild genius part within even the most socialized of us who longs to break free from all the rules, who wants to recover from being forced to learn ways of thinking that feel oppressive to our inner, more natural being.
-Interestingly, studies of ADHD brains indicate an “impairment” in what’s called the executive functioning.
+We have all suffered from social training to reject or subjugate to the authority of reason, our inner authentic, original, childlike, and impulsive self.
+The part inside who says, “Who says?” and “Who cares?” and asks, “Why do I have to do this?”
+There is a natural, wild genius part within even the most socialized of us who longs to break free from all the rules, who want to recover from being forced to learn ways of thinking that feel oppressive to our inner, more natural being.
+Interestingly, studies of ADHD brains indicate an “impairment” in what is called executive functioning.

 The executive functioning part of the brain is the one that, like an executive of a company, or the executive of our nation, commands and guides the rest of you.
-The executive functioning is the part inside you that gets you to behave and do what you’re told.
+Executive functioning is the part inside you that gets you to behave and do what you are told.
 To think ahead and not do things that will get you into trouble, to obey authorities.
-Our society loves executive functioning – direct, targeted, ordered action that kills off anything that’s too wild– almost as much as it loves corporate executives.
+Our society loves executive functioning – direct, targeted, ordered action that kills off anything too wild– almost as much as it loves corporate executives.

 There is far less value placed, monetarily and otherwise, on those elements of our world that are more intuitive, natural, creative, spontaneous, nurturing, and connective – all the typically “feminine principle” properties of our world.
 In that sense, people with ADHD represent the return of that which has been socially repressed since the industrial revolution, and probably long before that: the spontaneous, the self-pleasing, the authentic, the untamed.

-Although many ADHD children are treated as though they have developmental delays, or retardation, there has been no correlation between IQ and ADHD.
+Although many ADHD children are treated as though they have developmental delays or retardation, there has been no correlation between IQ and ADHD.
 Ironically, in fact, ADHD is correlated with high intelligence and qualities desired in many creative workplaces.
-Innovation, adaptability, intuition and general brightness are qualities which the HR departments of many of our most desirable workplaces increasingly look for, due to the rise in need for creative thinking in the tech world and other expanding industries.
+Innovation, adaptability, intuition, and general brightness are qualities that the HR departments of many of our most desirable workplaces increasingly look for due to the rise in need for creative thinking in the tech world and other expanding industries.

 Our families and our teachers need love and support.
-However the fact that our schools and families are under-supported and isolated, placed under great pressure and criticism without having any resources, kindness, or celebration of their role, is not an argument for stigmatizing the children who do not fit well in it.
-The structures our caregivers are charged with imposing on children are not sustainable and go against the grain of soul.
+However, the fact that our schools and families are under-supported and isolated, placed under great pressure and criticism without having any resources, kindness, or celebration of their role, is not an argument for stigmatizing the children who do not fit well in it.
+Our caregivers’ structures are charged with imposing on children are not sustainable and go against the grain of soul.
 Children with ADHD have been punished for being different than what our society has needed us to be until now.

 They have been punished with medication and with stigma.
-The education system was developed as a way to instill early values and behavior which were beneficial to the needs of industry.
+The education system was developed to instill early values and behavior that were beneficial to the industry’s needs.
 Industry at the time depended on people doing mundane, repetitive tasks and obeying a centralized authority.
-Many of these values are still taught – listening to authorities, listening to the wisdom of others who have gone before instead of your own intelligence, overriding your natural impulses of body mind and soul to sit quietly and receive instructions.
+Many of these values are still taught – listening to authorities, listening to the wisdom of others who have gone before instead of your own intelligence, overriding your natural impulses of body, mind, and soul to sit quietly and receive instructions.

-For people with ADHD whose brains literally don’t work that way, they can suffer enormously in a world that rewards and works best with those gifted in executive functioning.
-This world is a punishing, difficult, non-cooperative place for individuals who aren’t good at planning, focusing on boring things, and overriding our natural impulses, as nearly everything about our modern life depends on it.
+People with ADHD whose brains literally do not work that way can suffer enormously in a world that rewards and works best with those gifted in executive functioning.
+This world is a punishing, difficult, non-cooperative place for individuals who are not good at planning, focusing on boring things, and overriding our natural impulses, as nearly everything about our modern life depends on it.
 People with ADHD have usually been trained to reject themselves and their specialness, as well, instead of seeing their brains as just the way nature intended them to be.

 Rather, we would like to see you succeed and help change our society to better fit who you are – that would be good for all of us.
-We all want to be a bit more free of the inner, tyrannical authority that bosses us around, telling us how to behave and forcing us to think specific thoughts that don’t feel good to us.
+We all want to be a bit freer of the inner, tyrannical authority that bosses us around, telling us how to behave and forcing us to think specific thoughts that do not feel good.